The two-qubit singlet/triplet measurement is universal for quantum computing given only maximally-mixed initial states: Methods

 from which we wish to bound the goodness of our estimated value of $q$ (and hence $\theta)$.
 The mean and variance for this inference problem are given by

 where $\approx$ denotes exponential closeness.
 A simple upper bound on the variance is then $\sigma^2 < 1/M$.

-Now, we are roughly in the following situation: we will operate as if $q = \mu$, i.e. the state of the second $N$ qubits is $\ket{\mu}^{\otimes N}$ (by collective rotational freedom a state in the right semicircle of the XZ plane in the Bloch sphere), but with a low probability ($\leq 1/h^2$ by \href{https://en.wikipedia.org/wiki/Chebyshev
+Now, we are roughly in the following situation: we will operate as if $q = \mu$, i.e. the state of the second $N$ qubits is $\ket{\mu}^{\otimes N}$ (by collective rotational freedom taken to be a state in the right semicircle of the XZ plane in the Bloch sphere), but with a low probability ($\leq 1/h^2$ by the Chebyshev inequality \cite{cheby} the actual value of $q$ could be further than $h \sigma$ from this.
+In later calculations we will pick $h=M^{1/6}$.
+The error we want to understand will ultimately arise from the trace distance between the estimated state and the actual one, and so we wish to bound this.

 To make things simpler we first ask, for any pair of $q_1,q_2$ with a fixed value of $|q_1 - q_2|$, what is the largest possible trace distance between the corresponding quantum states $\ket{q_1}$, $\ket{q_2}$?
-Elementary considerations \cite{footnoteexplanation} yield:
+Elementary considerations \footnote{In brief: the state $\ket{q}$ has $z$ component of its Bloch vector given by $z=4q-3$, so a given value of $|q_1 - q_2|$ constrains the Bloch vectors of $\ket{q_1}$, $\ket{q_2}$ to have a projection on the z-axis to a fixed interval $4|q_1 - q_2|$.
+Positioning one end of this interval at either the north or south poles of the Bloch sphere yields the largest possible trace distance consistent with this projected value.} yield:

 We can use this to bound the overall error via:

 where the first inequality is the triangle inequality, the second is because for pure states it holds that $\|\psi^{\otimes N} - \phi^{\otimes N}\| \leq \sqrt{N-1} \|\psi - \phi\|$, the third is from the bound (\ref{normbound}), the fourth is concavity of the square root, the fifth is from the largest probabilities (and $|q-\mu|$ values) consistent with the Chebyshev inequality, and the last is obtained by using $\sigma \leq 1/\sqrt{M}$ and picking $h=M^{1/6}$.